ARCHS' K-12 Programs

 The question of where you went to high school puzzles those not from St. Louis.
 ARCHS belives that if the question has to be asked, then the answer should be: "I went to a good school."
 That's why ARCHS' supports federal, state and local funders in their efforts to enhance local learning at the elementary school level.

--Before and After School (ASAP)
+-After School (ASAP)

 -Foster and Adoptive Care